A Systematic Review of Echo Chamber Research: Comparative Analysis of Conceptualizations, Operationalizations, and Varying Outcomes: Method

 \subsection{Screening of Search Results}

 The identification of studies and the screening process in the PRISMA 2020 format can be seen in Figure \ref{fig:prisma}.
-The eligibility criteria were applied in a hierarchical cascade method, with each source being verified first against criterion C1, then against criterion C2, and so on.
-The source was included for cases in which the available information was insufficient.
-A total of 758 studies were screened based on title, excluding 540 studies that did not meet the three criteria.
+During the screening process, the eligibility criteria were applied in a hierarchical cascade method, with each source being verified first against C1, then against C2, and then against C3.
+A total of 1,051 studies were screened based on title, excluding 744 studies that did not meet the three criteria.
 Most papers were excluded based on criterion C1.
-In the first coding round, we decided if an article was eligible based on its title.
-This step was conducted through one coder who flagged articles that are to be discussed with the second coder.
-We only excluded clearly out-of-scope articles, like articles on physical echo chambers (see criteria).
-In the subsequent coding round, articles were excluded based on abstract; 20 \% of articles were coded by a second coder.
-The Inter-coder reliability (IRR) -- an agreement between coders -- turned out to be moderate, was discussed after the coding process, and coding was adjusted accordingly (Cohens' $\kappa = 0.583$ after adjustment\footnote{For explanation and categories see \citet{cohen1960coefficient}}).
+During the first screening round, we decided if an article was eligible based on its title.
+This step was conducted through one coder (the first author) who flagged articles to be discussed with a second coder (the second author) to discuss whether an exclusion is warranted.
+In this phase, only clearly out-of-scope articles, like articles on physical echo chambers, were excluded.
+In the subsequent screening round, articles were excluded based on their abstract.
+To calculate Inter-coder reliability (ICR), 20 \% of articles were coded by a third coder (the third author) who was unfamiliar with the previous discussions \cite{lombard_intercoder_2006,oconnor_jaffe_2020}.
+The agreement between the coding conducted by the first author and the third author -- student researcher -- was moderate, and differences were then discussed.
+After the adjustment, the value for Cohens' $\kappa$ was $0.62$ \cite{cohen1960coefficient}, meaning a substantial agreement.